-$T@K{MAX}$ could not align with $S@K{MAX}$.
-A higher success rate might not lead to fewer turns, and ME gains a worse performance than AG in some cases in the cold-start recommendation setting.
-The main reason is that although querying an attribute value can obtain an equivalent or more certainty gain than querying an item at most times, however, only querying (a.k.a., recommending) an item could end a session.
+T@ K{MAX} could not align with S@ K{MAX} .
+A higher success rate might not lead to a smaller number of turns; and ME gains a worse performance than AG in some cases in the context of the cold-start recommendation setting.
+The main reason is that although querying an attribute value can obtain an equivalent or more certainty gain than querying an item at most times; however, only querying (a.k.a., recommending) an item could end a session.
 Therefore, sometimes, querying an attribute value is too conservative.
-It explains why CORE outperforms AG in terms of S@3 but gets a lower score of T@3 in the Amazon dataset and FM recommendation base.
+It explains why CORE outperforms AG in terms of S@3 but gets a lower score of T@3 in Amazon dataset and FM recommendation base.